Hardarmyyy/HNGX-Internship/FRONT-END/Stage-Three/Gallery-app/README.md

 ## Introduction

 This objective of this project is to demonstrate how to authenticate user to have access to certain pages.
-The project also featured a drag and drop feature where images can be dragged from one position to another.
+The project also featured a drag and drop feature where images can be dragged from one position to another position.

 ### Prerequisites
 - Have a computer and internet connection
-- Have a general understanding of what API is available
+- Have a general understanding of what authentication is about.
 - Have `visual-studio code` or any other code editor installed on your computer.

 ### Setup